 Students holding a 25% or greater teaching or research assistantship appointment will be assured a tuition scholarship.
-In 2013-2014, the University’s contribution towards the tuition for graduate assistants will be $8,106 for the academic year ($4,053 per semester) based on a 9 s.h. registration.
-The scholarship will be pro-rated, so that students who are registered for less than 9 s.h. will receive the appropriate percentage of $4,053, according to the number of hours for which they are registered.
-Thus Graduate Assistants may receive a benefit of up to $8,106 toward their tuition for the 2013-2014 academic year.
+The University’s contribution towards the tuition for graduate assistants is listed below.
+The scholarship will be pro-rated, so that students who are registered for less than 9 s.h. will receive the appropriate percentage of full tuition according to the number of credit hours for which they are registered.

 The tuition scholarships will be applicable only for the academic year and do not include scholarships for summer semester enrollment.
 The tuition scholarship is not affected by the level of appointment above 25%.

 A. The University will credit the student's University bill in August.
-Therefore, graduate assistants will receive tuition credit only proportional to the number of credit hours for which they are registered.
+Therefore, graduate assistants will receive tuition credit only proportional to the number of credit hours for which they are enrolled.

 Q. Will I receive a tuition payment for courses I take in the summer?

 A. No, tuition scholarships will be assigned only for courses taken in the fall or spring semesters.

 Q. What if I have two appointments whose total is greater than 25%?
 Will I receive two tuition scholarships?